BoogyBot0193/BoogyBot0193/README.md

 ## 🚀 About Me

 Aspiring software engineer passionate about developing technical skills and solving real-world problems through continuous learning and hands-on experience.
-I enjoy building applications that make a difference and exploring new technologies.
+I enjoy building projects and exploring new technologies.

 - 🔭 Currently working on **Full Stack Web Applications**
 - 🌱 Learning **React and Node.js**